affinitydb/doc/server.md

     read from this directory.
 The docroot can also be specified using the DOCROOT environment variable.
 The environment variable overrides the affinityd -d argument if both are present.
-(Note: if affinityd is executed via afyEngine and the afyDaemon dll/so the DOCROOT envorinment variable is the only way to set the document root).
+(Note: if affinityd is executed via afyEngine and the afyDaemon dll/so/dylib, the DOCROOT environment variable is the only way to set the document root).

     `-h` print usage help and exit.